Crypto-TII/nnbits/README.md

 dataset = data_generator.generate_avalanche_dataset(int(number_of_samples))
 np.save(f"speck_32_64/round6_sequences300k.npy", dataset[6])
 ```

 ### Run the NNBits analysis
 (bash)
 ```bash
 python -m nnbits.run --savepath 'demo_speck32_round7'
 ```
+The most likely problem to occur is that you need to adapt the GPU and CPU settings in the configuration file `demo_speck32_round7/config.cfg` as explained in [How to set GPU parameters](#how-to-set-gpu-parameters).

 ### Analyze the outcome
 (bash)